 December 29, 2022

 On or about November 7, 2022, Hurricane Nicole made landfall and severely impacted areas of the State of Florida.
-On December 16, 2022, the IRS published Disaster Relief Notice FL-2022-20 (updated December 23, 2022).
+On December 16, 2022, the IRS published Disaster Relief Notice FL-2022-20 (subsequently updated).
 This relief may still apply to the 45-day and 180-day deadlines for ongoing 1031 exchanges.

 The IRS Notice provides affected taxpayers with universal tax relief that extends the deadlines to file various individual and business tax returns and deadlines to make tax payments until March 15, 2023.
 The IRS Notice also covers other time-sensitive actions, including those in Rev. Proc.
 2018-58, which covers the deadlines applicable to Section 1031 like-kind exchanges.